As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 An often overlooked method to reduce the amount of sound that comes into a room is to soundproof the windows.
 Since windows consist of glass and wood that is usually much less sound resistant than the materials used in the wall, this means windows are an opportunity to improve how soundproof a room is.

 If you’re interested in soundproofing a window or windows, it’s important to know the different ways in which you can do so and how much it will cost.

-So, how much do soundproof windows cost?
-Soundproof windows are expensive.
-You can expect to pay at least $350 for one standard soundproof glass window of good quality, and the price for the highest quality can be up to 10’s of thousands of dollars.
+Soundproof windows are expensive with a minimum cost of $350 for one standard soundproof glass window of good quality, and the price for the highest quality can be up to tens of thousands of dollars.

 The cost depends on a multitude of different factors, such as the window style, the size of the frame and window, the type of glass, and the number of windows.

 While soundproof windows can be expensive, if you live near an airport, railroad tracks, or any other area with lots of noise, the benefits will likely outweigh how much you’ll spend.